simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 - If no grids have ever been connected, configuration will be unavailable
 - Grid flashing during connection takes ~600ms (2 flashes × 150ms on + 150ms off)
 - Hotplug detection requires serialosc daemon to be running (standard on Norns)
+- **Hotplug only works when sequencer is stopped** - must stop to detect new grids
+- Already-connected grids are not reconnected during hotplug rediscovery

 ## Performance Considerations

 - `refresh()` is called very frequently (multiple times per second after LED updates) - no impact
 - Grid rediscovery is **event-driven via serialosc notifications**:
   - No polling overhead
-  - Instant detection when grids are plugged in
+  - Instant detection when grids are plugged in (if sequencer stopped)
   - Minimal OSC communication (only when devices change)
 - `read_button_events()` checks for hotplug messages in the same loop as button events
-- **Automatic detection** happens naturally without disrupting sequencing
+- **Hotplug disabled during playback** to prevent sequencing disruption
+- **Automatic detection only when stopped** - intentional design decision
-- MIDI stop can still be used as manual fallback trigger
+- MIDI stop can be used as manual trigger during playback
+- Extensive debug logging helps troubleshoot detection issues

 ## Future Enhancements